Using Git and Github

 Forking is done on Github while git clone is done on Git using the git clone command.

-Using git clone is like using the copy feature on word documents.
+Using git clone is like using the copy feature on a Microsoft Word documents.
 It gives you the exact copy of the content of the repo, as at the time the clone was initiated.
 Changes made to a cloned repo on a machine can be pushed directly to the original repo using upstream commands.

 Forking a repo is creating a replica of a repo on another account to your personal account.
-Forking takes along with it the content, commits, branches, and releases of the original repo to yours.
+Forking takes the content, commits, branches, and releases of the original repo to yours along with it.

 There is a bridge between the forked repo and the original repo and this allows a developer to work on a code as if it were his own without affecting the original code.